Observable Features of Tachyon-Dominated Cosmology: Distance-Redshift Relation

 \section{Distance-Redshift Relation}

-The distance-redshift relation is a feature of the model which might be tested against astronomical observations.
-Since incoming light rays in a spacetime geometry with line element~\eqref{eq01} travel on trajectories satisfying $d\chi=-d\eta$, the distance~$\ell$ to a source is given by
+The distance-redshift relation is a feature of the model that might be tested against astronomical observations.
+Since incoming light rays in a spacetime geometry with line element~\eqref{eq01} travel on trajectories satisfying $d\chi=-d\eta$, the {\bf metric\/} distance~$\ell$ to a source is given by

 with $\eta_*$ the conformal-time parameter at emission of the signal, and subscript zero denoting present-time values.
-The redshift~$z$ of the source is related to the scale factor~$a(eta)$ thus:
+The redshift~$z$ of the source is related to the scale factor~$a(\eta)$ thus: